jyoungblood/dbx/README.md

 # dbx

-A simple database sync utility that imports a remote database via SSH and saves a backup of the previous local version.
+A small mysql utility that imports a remote database via SSH and saves a backup of the previous local version.

 ## Setup